New Mexico Laws & Details

 Other Eligibility Requirements: Applicants must be of good moral character.

-Practical Exam: The practical examinations approved by the board shall be: (1) the NCCAOM Point Location module (2) the Clinical Skills Examination.
+Practical Exam: The practical examinations approved by the board shall be:

 Reciprocity/Endorsement: Regulations are currently being adopted.

-acupuncture in New Mexico with no specific training, however, they
+Medical doctors, osteopaths and chiropractors can practice acupuncture in New Mexico with no specific training, however, they cannot call themselves "acupuncturists."

 Chiropractors may not use the term "acupuncture," they have to call what they do "meridian therapy."

-training in the practice of acupuncture.
-Acupuncture and Oriental
+Board of Acupuncture and Oriental Medicine

 Practice Act: Title 16, Chapter 2